Chapter Nine: Vehicles

 a Size rating of 2, so Don Coyote guns the engines along

-the necessary four inches to build up his full Momentum
+the necessary eight inches to build up his full 2 MOMs of Momentum.

-The Giant has a Size rating of 4 and is wearing heavily armored shin guards, so he's not very worried.
+The Giant has a Size rating of 4 and is wearing Armor Plated shin guards, so he's not very worried.
 Rather than trying to dodge, he decides to allow the Joust in order to bring Don Coyote close enough to engage in Close Combat.

-The lance is a Size 2" Charging Weapon, so Don Coyote can add both dice from his MOM Pile on a successful attack, raising its Damage from 2d6 to 4d6 against the 2d10 Armor of the giant shin guard.
+The lance is a Size 2" Charging Weapon, so Don Coyote will be able to spend both MOMs to add Damage if the attack is successful, raising the Damage from 2d6 to 4d6 against the giant's shin guard.

-If the Thrust is enough to land the object on its side or upside-down, the object is Knocked Over and Disrupted (4.3: Enemy Response), unable to take any Action or defend iself until it gets itself back upright.
+If a target is Knocked Back far enough to land on its side or upside-down, the object is Knocked Over and Disrupted, unable to take any Action or defend itself until it gets itself back upright.
 For vehicles, it's even worse: while a Knocked Over delivery truck is largely helpless, Knocked Over boats

 are capsized and sink at the end of their following turn; flying vehicles

-tend to crash.
-If the Charging object is larger than its Disrupted victim, it may proceed to run right over it, inflicting points of Trample Damage equal to the Size difference between the two.
-Both Smash and Trample Damage are cumulative with any other Damage dealt in the course of the Collision.
+If the Charging object is larger than its Disrupted victim, it may proceed to run right over it, inflicting points of Trample Damage for every inch by which its Effective Size exceeds that of its victim.
+Smash and Trample Damage are cumulative with any other Damage dealt in the course of the Collision.